Spot some weird and wonderful fungi

 They can be easily missed, but mushrooms of all shapes and sizes are hiding in England’s countryside – and autumn is a great time to spot them.

 Keep your eyes peeled on your next woodland walk for some of these unusual specimens.
 Remember: stay on the path, if you plan to pick any then always forage safely and responsibly – and take lots of photos!
 We’d love to see them on our Facebook, Twitter and Instagram pages.

 One of the most recognisable of the autumn mushrooms, fly agaric can be found from late summer to the first frosts of winter.

 Spotting the bright red caps peeking up from the leaves can make it feel like you’ve been transported into a fairytale.
 Its name comes from its historic use as natural pest control: fly-plagued countryside-dwellers would sprinkle chopped up chunks of the mushroom into a bowl of milk to form a tasty but deadly trap for insects.

 Where to find it: Look for these mushrooms in woodland, growing near birch, pine and spruce.

-Where to find it: Stinkhorn are common in woodlands from summer to late autumn.
-Follow your nose!
+Where to find it: Stinkhorn are common in woodland from summer to late autumn.
+Follow your nose…

-Where to find it: Lots of open areas – grassy fields, lawns, parks, roadside verges.
+Where to find it: Lots of open areas – grassy fields, lawns, parks and even roadside verges.

 Dead man’s fingers

-Where to find it: Growing on rotting wood and tree stumps, poking up through leaf litter and moss.
+Where to find it: Growing on rotting wood and tree stumps, poking up through fallen leaves and moss.